 Replacing the Workplace

-Join us for drinks and debate about the impact of coworking on New York City neighborhoods.
+On February 28th, we welcomed Fellows for drinks and debate about the impact of coworking on New York City neighborhoods.

 The rapid expansion of creative and tech sectors in New York City has led to an evolution in workplace design.
 As an alternative to the 20th century corporate workplace, coworking promises community, cohabitation, and collaboration.
 The coworking model overcomes the sterility of partitioned layouts in traditional office design and offers an escape from the isolation of home work for a growing freelance workforce.